 Why do we support community investment?

-- We would like customers to feel that they have a say in what happens in their community and to support this we encourage resident-led initiatives and the development of active neighbourhoods.
+- We would like customers to know that they have a say in what happens in their community and to support this we encourage resident-led initiatives.

 - We think it is important that we build good links and partnerships with organisations working in the same communities.
-By pooling our resources and expertise with others we hope to increase the impact of our involvement and help secure continuing provision of services
+By pooling our resources and expertise with others we hope to increase the impact of our involvement and help secure the continuing provision of services.

 What is our approach to community investment?

 - We recognise that our core focus is the provision of homes.
-We would rather support the work of existing providers in, for example, employment, advice and youth work than provide these services ourselves.
+We would rather support existing providers in, for example, employment, advice and youth work than provide these services ourselves.